 We Follow

-The Samadhi Yoga Ashram follows the teachings of generations of Himalayan Masters, Avatars, and great Saints who originate from the ancient cave hermitages of the Himalayas.
-The lineage of the teaching tradition dates back almost five thousand years, Masters, Avatars, and Saints include Swami Rama and his teacher Bangali Baba who is a direct disciple of Maha Avatar Babaji.
-This prodigious tradition was practiced without a name and we aptly named it “The Tradition of the Himalayan Masters.”
+Samadhi Yoga Ashram follows the teachings of generations of Himalayan masters and saints who lived in the cave hermitages of the Himalayas.
+The teaching lineage stretches back nearly 5,000 years and includes Adi Shankaracharya, Swami Rama of the Himalayas, and his student Swami Veda Bharati.
+This tradition was practiced for centuries without a single name — we refer to it simply as the Tradition of the Himalayan Masters.

 Agastya Muni

-(Author of some verses of Rig Veda)
+Author of verses of Rig Veda

 Patanjali